cypar974/aerohandler/README.md

 ## Overview

 AeroClub (AeroHandler) is an integrated web application aimed at managing all aspects of a flight school or aero club.
-Built for modern flight operations, the platform supports student, instructor, aircraft, bookings, and financial management, all through a responsive, intuitive UI.
+Built for handling flight operations, the platform supports student, instructor, aircraft, bookings, and financial management, all through a responsive, intuitive UI.

 ---